tmathov/tamaramathov/source/_posts/index.md

 }
 </script>

-I studied Language and Literature at Buenos Aires University, and I have over 10 years of experience in teaching Spanish as a second language.
+I’m from Buenos Aires, Argentina, but I’m currently based in Barcelona, Spain, where I research philosophy and linguistics.
+I hold a degree in Language and Literature and have been teaching Spanish since 2012.

-I started teaching online in 2013.
-Although I still enjoy working with students face to face, I believe that online tutoring is the most effective method of long-term learning.
+Working remotely allowed me to travel across South America until 2017, when I settled back in Buenos Aires.
+In 2024 I moved to Barcelona to continue learning.
+All these experiences not only exposed me to diverse lifestyles and cultures but also gave me firsthand insight into the many contemporary forms of Spanish.

-By working remotely, I was able to travel around South America until 2017, when I settled in Buenos Aires.
-This experience not only showed me the big picture of different lifestyles and cultures, but also means I have a first-hand approach to different forms of contemporary Spanish.
+I’m interested in science, politics, feminism and fiction—anything that helps me better understand how the world works!
+And I love exploring these ideas collectively.
+That’s why I’m passionate about helping people learn languages; they are the most powerful tools we have for connection.

-Besides being a language nerd, I am also interested in science, politics, feminism, and fiction – really, knowledge in general!
-What I like the most is hearing stories, and learning about new points of view and life experiences.
-I believe that all my students learn a lot during our time together, but that I learn from them as well.
-The most beautiful thing about my work is the transformation that happens within our interactions.
+What I enjoy most is hearing people’s stories and discovering new perspectives on life.
+I believe my students learn a lot from our time together, but I also learn from them.
+The most rewarding part of my work is the transformation that happens through our interactions.

 ---